top of page

 ‘I think We Can Do Better’

-reminiscent of a cat in heat or, maybe, in the case of my efforts, with its tail caught in a ringer, echoed for miles across the yellow bogs and patches of dark timber.
+Tony and I took turns calling.
+The nasal, yearning tones of a cow moose, might remind someone of a cat in heat or, perhaps, in the case of my efforts, a cat with its tail caught in a ringer.
+The calls echo across miles of yellow bogs and patches of dark timber.
 Calling a moose can be a bit like calling a turkey.
 If one is close and motivated, it can be in your lap in minutes, as Steve experienced.
 But, if it’s a couple miles away, getting to you might take a while.
 Once you call, you need to stay put for a reasonable amount of time.

 The moose offered itself for 30 minutes, sometimes closing to 50 yards.
 Tony looked at me.
 I knew what was coming.
 “It’s your decision, but this is a young bull,” he said.
 “We’ve got at least three days of good weather coming.
 I think we can do better.”

 In a way, it was déjà vu - and this bull in front of us now was considerably bigger than the moose I’d passed on two years earlier.
 In seconds, I processed thoughts about Steve's mature bull and considered the weather.
-The hunters the week before we arrived had a tough week, with weather like what we’d experienced two years earlier.
+Hunters the week before we arrived had a tough week, with weather like what we’d experienced two years earlier.
 Our next few days were supposed to offer superb weather, making me confident rutting moose would be moving.
 I nodded and lowered the Benelli.
 Had the forecast called for a week of wind and slop, though, things would’ve ended differently for that young bull.

 No moose appeared from the spruce.
 Tony slipped out of the blind, carefully moving closer to the woods to call.
 Returning, he said he heard a cow moose calling in the timber.
 Trying to call a bull moose from a receptive cow is about as fruitful as trying to coax a gobbler turkey away from a harem of hens.
 At 4:30, Tony shrugged, saying we needed to begin the long trek back to main camp.
 “We ran out of time.
 There’s a lot of cover up here,” he said.
 “The bulls are down in the timber and until they’re finished with the cows, it can be hard hunting.”